fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 ```sh
 fleetctl package --type pkg --fleet-url=[YOUR FLEET URL] --enroll-secret=[YOUR ENROLLMENT SECRET]
 ```
-  >**Note:** The only configuration option required to create an installer is `--type`, but to communicate with a Fleet instance, you'll need to specify a `--fleet-url` and `--enroll-secret`

 When you install the generated Fleetd installer on a host, this host will automatically enroll in the specified Fleet instance.